Pro Sports Advisory Summit: Ryan Shazier

 "I feel like I didn't learn as much when I was younger," Shazier added.
 "Transitioning over, I think it definitely helped me be able to understand every decision that I've been making."

-Catch the rest of the conversations with Ryan Shazier and Craig Young in the videos above.
+Catch the rest of the conversation with Ryan Shazier in the video above.

 This article is for general information and education only.
 It is provided as a courtesy to the clients and friends of City National Bank (City National).
 City National does not warrant that it is accurate or complete.
 Opinions expressed and estimates or projections given are those of the authors or persons quoted as of the date of the article with no obligation to update or notify of inaccuracy or change.
 This article may not be reproduced, distributed or further published by any person without the written consent of City National.
 Please cite source when quoting.